plebbit/plebbit-react-hooks/README.md

   followAuthor(authorAddress: string, accountName?: string) // no method to do this in the backend yet, could use IPNS }
 Account {
-  id: string, // random immutable string
+  id: string // random immutable string
-  name: string, // the nickname of the account, eg "Account 1"
+  name: string // the nickname of the account, eg "Account 1"
   author: Author,
   signer: Signer,
   plebbit: Plebbit,